rjtedoco/rjtedoco/README.md

 My name is R-Jay Tedoco!
 With a dash...
 Or you can just call me RJ. 😉

+I build boring software interfaces for a living.

 I am a professional software developer, specializing in Frontend Development.

 ## Tech Stack